-Let’s start local: Loutro beach, on the east of the settlement, is a small, organized pebbled beach with emerald waters.
-Usually not really crowded, unless it’s August.
+Let’s start local: Loutro Beach, on the east of the settlement, is a small, organized pebbled beach with emerald waters.
+Usually not crowded, unless it’s August.

 Marmara is one of the prettiest beaches in the area if you’re in the mood for a longer hike.
 Here you can explore the beautiful sea caves in total solitude.

-If instead, you head east, you can walk all the way to Glyka Nera, along the E4 coastal path.
+If instead, you head east, you can walk to Glyka Nera, along the E4 coastal path.

 There’s just one taverna in the area, where the boat docks, but it’s not open all year round, so do take some water with you!

 Although most of these beaches can be accessed on foot, check at the port of Loutro for local taxi boat services.

 Climb All the Way Up to the Small Anopolis Village

 If you’re fit enough for this challenge, don’t miss the 2-hour vertical climb to land right in the historic village of Anopolis.